ccaum/airplay-homekit-rpi/README.md

 # AirPlay with HomeKit for Raspberry Pi

 This project creates an AirPlay stream target on a Raspberry Pi.
-It also makes a HomeKit virtual switch available that turns on whenever a stream is active and off whenever a stream stops.
-This allows you to create automations that, for example, turn on smart switches attached to an audio system or set mood lighting whenever you play music.
+It also makes a HomeKit virtual power switch available that turns on whenever a stream is active and off whenever a stream stops.
+This allows you to create automations that, for example, turn on smart plug (e.g. [iHome ISP6x](https://www.amazon.com/iHome-control-connected-Assistant-speakers/dp/B01HCVG9NG/ref=sr_1_2_sspa?ie=UTF8&qid=1528072565&sr=8-2-spons&keywords=ihome+smart+plug&psc=1)) attached to an audio system or set mood lighting whenever you play music.

 ## Requirements